gingerbeardman/gingerbeardman.github.io/_posts/2022-10-07-fixing-bugs-using-bird-on-palm-os.md

 ## Result

-We apply all changes and the data is saved.
-Launch the game again and play enough to trigger another continue/stop prompt.
-We tap the left half of the button and the game continues as expected.
-No forfeit!
-Our bug is solved.
+I apply all changes and they are saved directly into the app data.
+Launching the game again and playing enough to trigger another continue/end prompt, I tap the left half of the button and... the game continues as expected.
+There is no strange forfeit.
+The bug is solved!

 ![GIF](/images/posts/hana-fixed.gif#pixel "https://youtube.com/shorts/3faHHcuSQv4")
 {:.tofigure}